hampen2929/MarioTennisAI/README.md

 ## Article
 http://hampen2929.com/mario-tenni-ai/825

-This article explains in more detail.
+This article explains in more detail in Japanese.